fermarsan/aixt/README.md

 structs                 |allow functions (object-oriented)  | don't allow functions (only structured)

 ## Aixt Examples
-Just like _V_, the `main` function is optional in Aixt if the source code is in only one file.
+Just like _V_, the `main` function is optional in Aixt if the source code is all in only one file.

 ### Example with `main` function
 ```v